 Planning when to visit Walt Disney World is already a difficult decision, but with everything happening so far in 2020, it’s proved to be a bigger challenge than usual.
 The question many people are wondering now is: “Should I visit Walt Disney World in 2020, or wait until 2021 and Disney World’s 50th Anniversary?

-Picking the right year to visit just got a lot harder to do with the Disney World closure, so in this post, we are going to help you make the best decision and figure out if you should go in 2020 or 2021.
+Picking the right year to visit got a lot harder to do since the Disney World closure, so in this post, we are going to help you make the best decision and figure out if you should go in 2020 or 2021.

 First, let me be upfront with you, there is no clear-cut answer to the question and a lot of it will depend on what you are looking for from your vacation.
 We’ll talk about the positives and negatives of going in both 2020 and 2021 including the price, crowd levels and what’s going on in the parks in those years.